 Column (b).
 Enter the cost of the property.
 If you acquired the property through a trade-in, do not include any undepreciated basis of the assets you traded in.
 See Pub.
-551, Basis of Assets, for more details.
+551 for details.

 Column (c).
 Enter the amount you elect to expense.
 You do not have to expense the entire cost of the property.
 You can depreciate the amount you do not expense.
 See the line 15 and line 16 instructions.